astromanu007/AI-Driven-Object-Detection-for-Autonomous-Cars-/README.md

-# 🤖 Real-Time Object Detection for Autonomous Cars with Human Pose Estimation
+# 🤖 Real-Time Object Detection for Autonomous Cars

 ## Overview 🚀🔍🤖
 This project implements real-time object detection using a pre-trained MobileNet SSD model along with human pose estimation using MediaPipe Pose.
 It can detect people and various objects, estimate their distances, and highlight potential posture faults.